A24: 2014–2017: Television and later productions

-In May 2015, A24 announced that it would start a television division and began producing the USA Network series Playing House, as well as working to develop a television series that would later become Comrade Detective, produced by Channing Tatum.
-The company also announced that they would also finance and develop pilots.
+In its first five years, A24 Television focused mostly on stand-up specials and comedies and was run by longtime A24 partner Ravi Nandan.
+It began producing the USA Network series Playing House, as well as working to develop a television series that would later become Comrade Detective, produced by Channing Tatum.
+The company also announced that they would finance and develop pilots.
+A24 also helped make The Carmichael Show for NBC in 2015.

-In January 2016, Sasha Lloyd joined the company to handle all film, television distribution and business development in the international marketplace.
 The company, with cooperation from Bank of America, J.P.
-Morgan & Co. and SunTrust Banks, also raised its line of credit from $50 million to $125 million a month later to build upon its operations.
-In April, the company acquired all foreign rights to Swiss Army Man, distributing the film in all territories, and partnering with distributors who previously acquired rights to the film, a first for the company.
+Morgan & Co., and SunTrust Banks, raised its line of credit from $50 million to $125 million in 2016 to build upon its operations.
+In April, the company acquired all foreign distribution rights to Swiss Army Man (2016).
 In June, the company, along with Oscilloscope and distributor Honora, joined BitTorrent Now to distribute the work of their portfolio across the ad-supported service.

-In January 2017, the company acquired the United States and Chinese distribution rights for their first foreign language film: Menashe.
+In January 2017, the company acquired the United States and Chinese distribution rights for their first foreign language film, Menashe.

-2018–2019: Management changes and partnerships
+2018–2019: Popularity, management changes, and partnerships

 On February 28, 2018, A24 launched a podcast titled "The A24 Podcast".
 Episodes are based around a discussion between two members of the film industry.
 Guests on the podcast have included Bo Burnham, Sofia Coppola, Paul Schrader, Martin Scorsese, and Alia Shawkat.
-Despite lacking any pre-defined structure, episodes generally contain discussions around recent works of the two guests, allowing for branching discussions to other areas.
-The first two guests were Barry Jenkins (director of A24's Moonlight) and Greta Gerwig (director of A24's Lady Bird), who both discussed what it's like to make a movie about the place they grew up.
-As of October 18, 2023, 38 episodes have been released.
+Despite lacking a pre-defined structure, episodes generally contain discussions around recent works of the two guests, allowing for branching discussions to other areas.
+The first two guests were Barry Jenkins (director of A24's Moonlight) and Greta Gerwig (director of A24's Lady Bird), who both discussed what it was like to make a movie about the place they grew up.
+As of May 2024, there were 41 episodes available.

 On March 26, 2018, co-founder John Hodges announced that he was exiting the company.
-On November 15, 2018, A24 and Apple announced that they had entered into a multi-year partnership where A24 will produce a slate of original films for Apple.
-This was not a first-look deal, meaning that A24 can continue to produce and acquire films to release outside of the deal, and that it would not affect previous deals that A24 had signed with other companies.
-It is currently unknown if this slate of films will have a theatrical release or be exclusive to Apple's streaming service, Apple TV+.
+On November 15, 2018, A24 and Apple announced a multi-year partnership, where A24 would produce a slate of original films for Apple.
+This was not a first-look deal, meaning A24 could continue to produce and acquire films to release outside of the deal, and that it would not affect previous deals that A24 had signed with other companies.
+They would later release Sofia Coppola's On the Rocks (2020) and Joel Coen's The Tragedy of Macbeth (2021), both of which received limited theatrical releases by A24 and then became available to stream on Apple TV+.

-On November 13, 2019, A24 entered into a premium cable television broadcast deal with Showtime Networks, covering all film releases through November 1, 2022.
+On November 13, 2019, A24 entered into deal with Showtime Networks, covering all film releases through November 1, 2022.
 The deal excludes films that are already part of the Apple partnership.